MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

         >[!div class="mx-imgBorder"]
         >![Save an email activity in the No path](media/sa-condition-phone-no-save-email-activity.png "Save an email activity in the No path")

-Further, you can create activities based on flow and complete the sequence.<!--note from editor: I don't know what this means. -->

 ### See also